briocodes/ATM/README.md

 # ATM
-This is a program that implements a bank ATM interface, and an online banking system with the possibilities of making deposits, withdrawals, transfers between accounts, and checking the list of concluded transactionns upon login.
+This is a program that implements a bank ATM interface, and an online banking system with the possibilities of making deposits, withdrawals, transfers between accounts, and checking the list of concluded transactions upon login.

 ##ATM USER INTERACTION EXAMPLE
 New User Orwell, George, with User ID 926576 created